Master of Philosophy in Cancer Science (MPhil in Cancer Science)

 The programme is presented on a full-time basis and extends over a minimum period of 18 months.

-The Master of Philosophy in Cancer Science is an interdisciplinary programme focused on providing an in-depth understanding of cancer from a molecular, environmental, public health and treatment perspective and is aimed at students wanting to broaden their understanding into the complexities around cancer and pursue cancer or cancer-related research with the aim of reducing its burden on humanity.
-The programme is intended to deliver theoretical and practical insights needed to address the increasing incidence of cancer and provide a pipeline for postgraduate students who wish to enter into a cancer research career with a view to impacting on the disease incidence and mortality.
+The MPhil in Cancer Science is an interdisciplinary programme focused on providing an in-depth understanding of cancer from a molecular, environmental, public health and treatment perspective.
+It is aimed at students wanting to broaden their understanding of the complexities concerning cancer, and pursue cancer or cancer-related research with the aim of reducing its burden on humanity.
+The programme is intended to deliver theoretical and practical insights needed to address the increasing incidence of cancer and provide a pathway for postgraduate students who wish to pursue a cancer research career with a view to making an impact on the disease incidence and mortality.
 The hallmarks of cancer are extremely complex and given the depth of research that is required, this programme will mould a skill set designed to advance current knowledge about this disease and tackle key problem areas through research.